darrenldl/docfd/README.md

 - Multiline fuzzy search of multiple files or a single file

-- Swap between multi-file view and single file view on the fly

 - Content view pane that shows the snippet surrounding the search result selected

 - Text editor and PDF viewer integration

+- Command history - rewrite/plan your actions in text editor

+- Search scope narrowing - limit scope of next search based on current search results

+- Swap between multi-file view and single file view on the fly

 <details>